huss-osman/linux-fundamentals/03-git/fundamentals/03-centralised-vs-distributed.md

 ## Reflection

-Understanding the difference between **centralised and distributed version control** explains why Git became so widely adopted.
-By giving every developer a complete repository copy, Git removes many of the limitations of older systems and enables faster, more flexible collaboration.
+Understanding the difference between **centralised and distributed version control** explains why **Git** became so widely adopted.
+By giving every developer a **complete repository copy**, **Git** removes many of the limitations of older systems and enables faster, more flexible collaboration.